 implemented as subclasses of

-Execution engines have broad control over how they execute tests.
+Distributors have broad control over how they execute tests.
 During the execution phase they are given a sequence of pending mutations to execute, and it’s their job to execute the tests in the appropriate context and return a result.
-Cosmic Ray doesn’t impose any real constraints on how engines accomplish this.
+Cosmic Ray doesn’t impose any real constraints on how distributors accomplish this.

-Execution engines are implemented as plugins to Cosmic Ray.
-They are dynamically discovered, and users can create their own execution engines.
-Cosmic Ray includes two execution engines plugins, local and celery4.
+Distributors are implemented as plugins to Cosmic Ray.
+They are dynamically discovered, and users can create their own distributors.
+Cosmic Ray includes two execution engines plugins, local and http.

 A configuration is a TOML file that describes the work that Cosmic Ray will do.
 For example, it tells Cosmic Ray which modules to mutate, how to run tests, which tests to run, and so forth.
 You need to create a config before doing any real work with Cosmic Ray.